FarbodMoravveji/sclib/README.md

 ## Visualization

 After using the preceding blocks of code, several dynamics of the model can be plotted.
-Data is stored in dataframes and in order to visualize all of them (including the dynamics of working capital, short-term financing, default probability, supply chain financing, total assets, total lliabilities and equity) we need to use the following block of code:
+Data is stored in dataframes and in order to visualize each one (including the dynamics of working capital, short-term financing, default probability, supply chain financing, total assets, total lliabilities and equity), you need to use the following block of code:

+In order to create DataFrames to be plotted, Use the following block:
 ```python
 from sclib.visualizer import Visualizer